Prunty2/Minecart-Upgrade/README.md

-# Minecart Revamp
+# Minecart Upgrade

-Minecart Revamp is a Fabric mod for Minecraft 1.21.10 that raises the maximum speed minecarts can travel on rails.
+Minecart Upgrade is a Fabric mod for Minecraft 1.21.10 that raises the maximum speed minecarts can travel on rails.
 The mod currently hardcodes a higher cap to showcase the effect; future updates can add a config or gamerule.

 # Install